rycw22/PlusUltra/README.md

 ---

-## How to Use it (might be wrong - check later)
+## How to Use it
+(might have slight inconsistencies - check later)
+Pre: Download the UltraSAM .pth file from https://github.com/CAMMA-public/UltraSam, and put it into the UltraSAM folder

-1. Put your AVI in:
+1. Put your AVI in a folder, and name it a4c-video-dir
-2. Run UltraSAM
+2. Run UltraSAM by running the following lines in the terminal:

-bash
 cd UltraSam

 python tools/test.py \